 The blooming tree in the public park of the Internet is also your place open for any business activities.
 When you are independent of dominant technology, free to express yourself and in control of the whole picture, you can be paid for your work.
 The way of reaching out and connecting with your potential customers is also totally up to you.
 Encourage direct phone calls to your shop, ask to fill out a quick contact form or put a “buy now” button to your digital and physical products.

 Social media, online marketplaces and ad networks are sophisticated solutions to reach specific target groups, as long as you follow their current policy and don’t sell prohibited services.
 Some regions, currencies or payment methods are not supported or are considered as not profitable enough.
 Fortunately, there’s always an alternative in the wide world of the Internet.
-And if nothing satisfy your needs, create a new solution.
+And if nothing satisfies your needs, create a new solution.
 Keep in mind that online is an extension of the offline world.
 If you cannot be paid via the Internet, you can still receive cash.

 I wrote a three-part guide about Limited companies in the United Kingdom.
 It’s focused on freelancers, digital nomads and tourism professionals.
 Nevertheless, the combined knowledge could be useful to you too:

-Your Website is future ready
+Your Website is future-ready

 No one can predict with 100% accuracy the progress of technology and the Internet.
 The only way to stay relevant is to closely observe market trends and statistics.
 New services, platforms and devices that are in the Early Adopters phase, can soon become a new mainstream standard.
 That happened with mobile phones replacing landlines, laptops/tablets replacing desktop computers and now smartphones replacing computers in general.